 “I know I can't tell you what it's like to be gay.
 But I can tell you what it's not.
 It's not hiding behind words, Mama.
-Like family and decency and Christianity.”— Armistead Maupin
+Like family and decency and Christianity.”

-You'd have as much luck trying to tell an LGBT person to change their stripes.
+You can't tell a dog to be a cat, and you'd have as much luck trying to tell an LGBT person to change their stripes.
 It just isn't possible.
 You don't have to believe me, or think that is only my personal opinion.
-It has been shown, time and again, in physical studies and mapping of the brain.
+It has been shown, time and again, in scientific studies and mapping of the brain.

 These kinds of data cannot be manipulated by tricky interview questions or veiled threats about "wrong" answers.
-They are straight physiology, and with that no one can argue: no one with at least two functioning brain cells, anyway.
+They are straight up physiology, and with that no one can argue.

 - Gay brains structured like those of the opposite sex - life - 16 June 2008 - New Scientist